dduril/ruby-samples/rails-command-line.md

 		>gem environment
 		>gem list rails

 Suggestion found on stackoverflow to match with version of rails to what was listed in diagnostic output.
+On another Rails application, I had to run similar commands to install specific versions of *capybara*, *poltergiest*, and *phantomjs*.

 		>gem install rails -v 4.2.5.1
 		>bundle install

+Information returned from running this command may also suggest:

+		>gem install bundler --pre
+		>bundle update

+Try running the server again:

 		>rails server